 Although there is no shortage of Android devices, there are some names that are synonymous with Google’s operating system.
-One of the companies closely affiliated with the Android operating system is Samsung, who manufactures a series of devices, including tablets and smartphones.
+One of the companies closely affiliated with the Android operating system is Samsung, which manufactures a series of devices, including tablets and smartphones.

 Samsung is a company that has recognized that different people have different needs when it comes to mobile devices, which explains why there are so many models and iterations with each new release.

 One of Samsung’s most popular range is the Galaxy series.
 Although many advancements have been made to the Galaxy series since its introduction back in 2010, there is still plenty of value to be found in earlier iterations of the series.

 As well as releasing the Galaxy S7 back in 2016, Samsung also released a slightly improved version in the guise of the S7 Edge.

 Both handsets offer a premium Android experience at a great price, but there are some differences to be aware of to ensure that you are choosing the best Android device without paying a higher price than you should.

 Although the Galaxy S7 is seen as the budget iteration of the two handsets, those looking for a premium Android experience will find everything they are looking for with the Samsung Galaxy S7.
 The 5.1-inch screen is a Super AMOLED capacitive touchscreen that can deliver a resolution of 1440 x 2560.

 The Samsung Galaxy S7 includes Android 6.0 as standard but can be updated to Android 8.0.
 Handsets are available in 32GB and 64GB variants and allow for memory expansion via a MicroSD card.
 As well as offering a premium Android experience, the Samsung Galaxy S7 also offers a 12 MP dual-pixel rear camera and a 5MP front-facing camera.